ibm-cloud-docs/api-handbook/specification/schemas.md

 {: #identity-schemas}

 When a related resource is referenced within a request schema (such as a resource prototype), a schema with the name of the related resource's canonical schema, suffixed with `Identity`, should be used for the same property name used to reference the resource in the response.
+Since it serves a symmetric role, the identity schema MUST be a [graph fragment](#graph-fragment-pattern) of the reference schema.

 For resources native to the service in which the identity is needed, the identifying property MUST be the unique, immutable handle (usually its `id`) as represented in the final path parameter of